jacksonbull87/baseball_HR_linear_regression/README.md

 ## Data Summary

     - Using datasources mentioned above, we collected player statistics from the 2015 season through 2018.
-    Then we concatanated all four datasets into one master training set that we would use to train our regression model.
+    Then we concatenated all four datasets into one master training set that we would use to train our regression model.
     After cleaning the data, we had a total of 854 observations and 54 possible independent variables.